 Before building links to your site, you should do backlink research first.
 Start by reviewing your backlink profile against your competitors.
 Use this research to decide what content you need and what sites you want to target.

 Check your backlinks

 Google Search Console reporting also gives you backlink data.
-This includes latest links, top linked pages, linking domains and anchor text.
+This includes the latest links, top linked pages, linking domains, and anchor text.
 You can also export this information out of Search Console.

 You can also use Link Explorer and other tools to check your broken backlinks.
 Whilst using these tools, you can collate a list of all your broken links and work through fixing them.

 Check competitors backlinks

 Buzz Sumo and Link Explorer are good free tools to check competitor’s backlinks.
 They offer limited free options and trials.
 But, the cost to invest in the tools is definitely worth the benefit if you’re looking at building backlinks.

 BuzzSumo is a popular tool for competitor research and content planning.
 You can use the tool in many ways, for example, you can: